 There are literally hundreds of hardy geranium cultivars to choose from!
 They work brilliantly in plant borders as they produce vast numbers of flowers.
 And magnificum is indeed magnificent, producing large rich, purple-veined, deep-blue flowers throughout the summer months.
 Additionally, these grow above mounds of mid-green leaves, which turn bright red during the autumn.

-Geranium x magnificum (hardy geranium)
+Geranium magnificum

 • Flowers from June to August